Benji0187/writing-test/README.md

 ### Start the Checkout Session

-#### What happens when I start a Checkout Session?
-Starting a Checkout Session initiates the payment session, and invites the payer to review their payer information via a sent link.
-The payer can make changes to their payer information if necessary.

-Starting a Checkout Session initiates the payment session, and invites the payer to review their payer information via a sent link.
-The payer can make changes if necessary.

-#### What happens when the payer confirms their payment details?

-When the payer confirms their payment details you can create the payment and transfer the funds from the payer to Flywire.
-#### How do I start a Checkout Session?
-You create a Checkout Session using the system's user interface (UI) by following these steps:
+You start a Checkout Session using the system's user interface (UI) by following these steps:

 1. Enter the recipient's recipient identifier.
 1. Enter the order's order identifier.